Airborne early warning and control: History of development

 In February 1944, the US Navy ordered the development of a radar system that could be carried aloft in an aircraft under Project Cadillac.
-A prototype system was built and flown in August on a modified TBM Avenger torpedo bomber.
+A prototype system was built at the MIT Radiation Laboratory and flown in August on a modified TBM Avenger torpedo bomber.
 Tests were successful, with the system being able to detect low flying formations at a range greater than 100 mi.
 US Navy then ordered production of the TBM-3W, the first production AEW aircraft to enter service.
 TBM-3Ws fitted with the AN/APS-20 radar entered service in March 1945, with 27 eventually constructed.
 It was also recognised that a larger land-based aircraft would be attractive, thus, under the Cadillac II program, multiple Boeing B-17G Flying Fortress bombers were also outfitted with the same radar.